10 Best Concrete Stains of 2023 – Reviews & Top Picks

 1. Kemiko Stone Tone Concrete Stain – Best Overall

-The Kemiko Stone Tone is available in various colors, but what’s really appealing about this product is that you can mix it to a ratio of 1:1.
+The Kemiko Stone Tone is available in various colors, but what’s appealing about this product is that you can mix it to a ratio of 1:1.
 That means one gallon will make two gallons.
-This is perfect if you’re looking to cover a large area while saving money.
+This is perfect if you want to cover a large area while saving money.
 Coverage of this product is approximately 400 to 800 square feet per gallon.
-Kemiko Stone Tone will help you to turn your concrete to look like it’s marble or glazed stone while saving you money thanks to its ability to mix.
+Kemiko Stone Tone will help you turn your concrete into marble or glazed stone while saving you money, and it’s our pick for the best overall concrete stain.

 You might find that this product doesn’t work so great on old-style concrete.
 It might be necessary to go over that area more than once.